Zimbra-Community/owncloud-zimlet/README.md

     [root@owncloud1 ~]# rm -Rf zcs.php
     [root@owncloud1 ~]# wget https://raw.githubusercontent.com/barrydegraaff/owncloud-zimlet/master/php/zcs.php

-If your ownCloud server does not return the correct domain when using the public share api, you have to set your domain in
+If your ownCloud server does not return the correct domain when using the public share api, you have to set your domain in:

-    [root@owncloud1 ~]# nano /owncloud/config/config.php
+    [root@owncloud1 ~]# nano /var/www/html/owncloud/config/config.php
     'overwritehost' => 'yourdomain.com',

 ========================================================================